SpardaMarco/PokerGameServer/assign2/README.md

 ```
 A TLS based SSLContext is created for the server and client, using the server keystore and client truststore respectively.
 The server and client are then able to establish a secure connection using the SSLSockets.

+### Authentication

+Upon starting the client application, a connection is established with the server.
+The user is then prompted to enter their username and password.